-“I’m behind in payments…will I be giving my house back to the bank in Oahu?”
+“I’m behind in payments…will I be giving my house back to the bank in Hawaii?”

 Nobody wants to lose their home.
 But sometimes financial circumstances turn against you and those financial commitments become simply too much to manage.